ncagle/DNS-over-HTTPS/bisect.md

 git bisect good curl-7_44_0
 ~~~

-Commits are checked out automatically when you bisect.
+bisect has now checked out the first commit to test.
+(Note commits are checked out automatically when you bisect.)
 - Build but no install (`./buildconf && ./configure <opts> && make`).
 - Confirm libcurl and curl versions match (`src/curl -V` and compare curl and libcurl versions).
 - Attempt to reproduce problem using `src/curl`.
 (If problem is not 100% reproducible run multiple times to get an accurate result.)